Garux/netradiant-custom/docs/fsr_readme.txt

 --------------------
 ----------

 - added shader deprecation keyword "q3map_deprecateShader <shader>", a global variant of q3map_baseShader/q3map_remapShader.
 Replacing is done in early load stage, so all q3map2 keyworlds are supported (instead of q3map_remapShader which only remaps rendering part of shader so surfaceparms won't work).
 Maximum of 16 chained deprecations are allowed.
-In other worlds if you deprecate the shader by this keyword, it will be showed in map with another name.
+In other words if you deprecate the shader by this keyword, it will be showed in map with another name.

  Example deprecated shader:

  // this shader will appear as "textures/#water0" in map textures/test/test_deprecate_water
  {
  	q3map_deprecateShader textures/#water0
  }

 - added "_patchMeta 1" (or "patchMeta") entity keyword to force entity patch surfaces to be converted to planar brush at compile.
 This works exactly as "-patchmeta" bsp switch, but only for user customized entities.
 Additional 2 new keys: "_patchQuality" ("patchQuality") and "_patchSubdivide" ("patchSubdivide") are added. _PatchQuality divides the default patch subdivisions by it's value (2 means 2x more detailed patch). _patchSubdivide overrides patch subdivisions for that entity (use 4 to match Quake3) and ignores _patchQuality.
 Note: using "_patchMeta" on world makes all world patches to be triangulated, but other entities will remain same.